Today a savory traditional recipe: Umbrian Easter cheese pie.

 Tools

-In a bowl, mix all-purpose flour, bread flour, ground pepper, dry yeast, and two scant teaspoons of sugar.
+In a bowl combine the all-purpose flour, Manitoba flour, ground pepper, dry yeast and just under two teaspoons of sugar and mix.

-In the stand mixer’s bowl (or you can do it by hand), add the warm milk, eggs, salt, and oil, and give it a whisk with a hand whisk to break the eggs and start combining the ingredients.
+In the bowl of the stand mixer (you can also do this by hand) put the lukewarm milk, the eggs, the salt and the oil and give a stir with a hand whisk so as to break the eggs and start to blend the ingredients.

-After beating the eggs with the milk, add the grated Parmesan and grated Pecorino, and start kneading with the stand mixer hook.
-Then, gradually add the prepared flour mix while continuously kneading.
+After beating the eggs with the milk, add the grated Parmesan and grated pecorino and begin kneading with the stand mixer fitted with the dough hook; then gradually add the flour mixture prepared earlier while continuing to knead.

-Once the dough has risen, turn it onto a lightly floured surface, and make folds by stretching it into a rectangle.
-Fold the top third over the center, then the bottom third on top, then take the left side and fold it to the center, and finally, the right side on top.
+When the dough has risen, turn it out onto a lightly floured work surface and perform strengthening folds: spread it with your hands into a rectangle, take the top portion and fold it toward the center, then fold the bottom portion over it, then bring the left side to the center and finally the right side over.

-Round it with your hands to form a ball, place it in a 7-inch panettone paper mold, and cover again with plastic wrap.
-Let rise for another 2 hours until doubled in a turned-off oven.
+Round the dough with your hands to form a ball, place it in a paper panettone mold (18 cm) and cover again with plastic wrap.
+Let it rise for another 2 hours until doubled in an unheated oven.

-When the dough has risen and reached the mold’s edges, bake our crescia in a preheated oven at 350°F for 40 minutes.
-After baking, let our cheese bread cool before slicing it.
+When the dough has risen and reached the rim of the mold, bake the crescia in a preheated oven at 347°F for 40 minutes.
+After baking, let the cheese pie cool before slicing.

-While waiting, take a picture of your Umbrian Easter cheese bread and post it on social media tagging me (una riccia che pasticcia Instagram and Facebook) and let me know if you’ll take it with you on Easter Monday.
+While you wait, take a photo of your Umbrian Easter cheese pie and post it on social media tagging me (una riccia che pasticcia Instagram and Facebook) and let me know if you’ll bring it with you on Easter Monday.

-If you use an aluminum mold, slightly grease it before placing the dough for the second rise.
-The cheese bread keeps well for three or four days.
+If you use an aluminum mold, lightly butter it before placing the dough for the second rise.
+The cheese pie keeps well for three to four days.